coda289/cse15l-lab-report/Lab-Report-3.md

     return result;
   }
 ```
 5. Before the code would check the list starting at element 0 and increasing, but it would add the elements to the front of the list resulting in an incorrect order.
 I changed it by using `.add()` with no index so it would add to the end of the list and stay in correct order.
+The failure inducting input resulted in an array that was backwards because it first added "hello" to index 0 and then added "enter" to index z0 making "hello" go to index 1.
+So the result of that is "enter,hello".
+Now the code adds "hello" to the end of the array.
+In an empty array the end is the same as the beggining so it is added to index 0.
+Then enter is added to the next available index which is now index one resulting in "hello, enter"
 ## Part 2
 `find` \
 `-name` \